-David Garland hosts Friday and Saturday evenings and Sunday afternoons on WQXR.
+David Garland hosts Saturday and Sunday evenings on WQXR.
 He is the host and producer of Movies On The Radio, Saturdays at 9 pm, a show that explores the art of music for film, from classics to indies to blockbusters.
-Garland presents early music on WQXR, Sundays, 4 pm.
+Garland presents Old School, an early music show on WQXR, Sundays at 9 pm.
 He also hosts and produces Spinning On Air for WNYC-FM.
 Garland came to WNYC from Columbia University’s radio station, WKCR in 1986.

 David Garland juggles hosting and producing duties with his career as a composer, performer and artist.
 He has performed his music at New York City’s Knitting Factory and Carnegie Hall, in Europe, on WNYC’s New Sounds and elsewhere, and has recorded several albums of his songs.
-His most recent collection “Noise In You,” was released in 2007.
+His most recent collection “Conversations with the Cinnamon Skeleton,” was released in 2012.

 David Garland appears in the following: